Geography Chapter: AgricultureY

 Guess what is the speed of air through that air-sock-like thing?
 Believe it or not, it's 30metres/sec!

-The KPE Tunnel Discovery begins...
+More picture in the tunnel: The KPE Tunnel Discovery begins...

 Travelling through the completed part of the underground tunnel...